linkedin/shiv/README.md

  file built on a Mac will only work on other Macs, likewise for RHEL, etc.

 Zipapps created with shiv *will* extract themselves into `~/.shiv`, unless overridden via `SHIV_ROOT`.
-If you create many utilities with shiv, you may want to ocassionally clean this directory.
+If you create many utilities with shiv, you may want to occasionally clean this directory.

 ---